 Data retention and your legal rights

 We generally keep a copy of your personal data for two years though your GP Practice will keep their copy for longer as part of your medical record.
-After two years we will delete or anonymise all dat about you.
-We will retain anonymised data indefinitely but this will have no impact upon you and you have no legal rights in respect of this data.
+After two years we will delete all personal identifiable data.
+We will retain usage data indefinitely but this will have no impact upon you and you have no legal rights in respect of this data.

 You do have legal rights in respect of your personal data, including the right to have a copy provided to you, to have data deleted and to have factual inaccuracies corrected.
 You will need to contact your GP Practice if you wish to exercise any of these rights.